 The following flyers aims to assist volunteers in their efforts.
 We can all be proactive in addressing irresponsible cat ownership and feeding in our neighbourhoods to keep our pet and community cats safe.
 If you come across any such owners or feeders, help make contact with them with the following materials.

-AVA Poster for Feedback Providers: Living with Stray Cats in Singapore
+AVS Poster for Feedback Providers: Living with Stray Cats in Singapore

-AVA Brochure for Feedback Providers: Living with Stray Cats in Singapore
+AVS Brochure for Feedback Providers: Living with Stray Cats in Singapore

 Flyer for Feedback Providers: Provides brief information about addressing cat-related issues effectively and humanely.

-Flyer for Cat Owners/Feeders: Provides advise to cat owners or feeders on how to keep their cats safe with consideration to their neighbours.
+Flyers for Cat Owners/Feeders: Provides advise to cat owners or feeders on how to keep their cats safe with consideration to their neighbours.
 Many cat-related issues are caused by cat owners or feeders who may not know what is the appropriate way to care for cats.

 MUIS Fatwa on Neutering Cats: Fatwa issued by MUIS that sterilisation of cats is permissible.